mora-bprs/mora-bprs.github.io/README.md

    - If this is not your first time working with `dev` branch do the following.
    - After making changes, you should commit their changes to the "dev" branch:
+   - When multiple people are working it is recommended to create a branch using your name or something unique to your team and commit to that branch to avoid merge conflicts and remote HEAD conflicts.

      ```shell
      git checkout dev